 "The National Nursing Home Survey (NNHS) is a continuing series of national sample surveys of nursing homes, their residents, and their staff.
 Although each of these surveys emphasized different topics, they all provided some common basic information about nursing homes, their residents, and their staff.
 All nursing homes included in this survey had at least three beds and were either certified (by Medicare or Medicaid) or had a state license to operate as a nursing home."

-While these large national surveys focus on employment and labor statistics, they include a considerable number of variables related to health and family.
+Two national employment and labor surveys, National Longitudinal Survey of Older and Young Men and the National Longitudinal Survey of Mature and Young Women, also include a considerable number of variables related to health and family.